Birinder1469/BirinderSingh_Blog/_posts/2019-09-23-fastai_image_classification.md

 comments: true
 ---

-## fast.ai course on Image classification
+## fast.ai course on Image Classification
 ### About the course

 While I was looking for some good courses on Deep Learning, my search ended when I came across this course by fast.ai: [Practical Deep Learning for Coders, v3](https://course.fastai/).
 This is the part 1 of the two part series by fast.ai.
 Part 1 covers four applications: